Workflows

 For a self-hosted worker, parameters automatically include the self-hosted tag.
 You need not additionally add it to the tags field in config.yaml.

-Example of a workflow with two tasks specified in different formats
+Example of a workflow with two tasks in different formats

 One workflow task is within the workflows section, the other is outside it. my-task is an example of using cube dependencies; for more info, see Cubes.